 The world of student loans is complicated, and there are a lot of moving parts.
 I’m learning new things all the time, and it blows my mind because I do this all day, every day.

-With the in-depth knowledge Landress has, I had to ask about student loan loopholes and strategies that she’s seen.
+Therefore, with the in-depth knowledge Landress has, I had to ask about student loan repayment loopholes and strategies that she’s seen.

 Tax advantages of “married filing separately”